Skip to main content

 Globe and Mail·May 7

-A senator thinks that big Canadian pension plans should invest more money in Canada.
-Instead of creating a new government fund, he believes these pensions should be used to pay for projects here.
-This could mean more money for Canadian businesses and infrastructure.
+A senator thinks that big Canadian pension funds should invest more money in Canada.
+Instead of creating a new government fund, he believes these pensions should be required to invest in Canadian projects.
+This could mean more money for things like infrastructure and businesses here at home.

 Carney to continue using Trudeau-era advisory board on Senate appointments